SNL-UCSB/cs-176b-tutorials-spring23/tutorial1/README.md

-# Tutorial 1: OVS switch
+# Tutorial 1: Open vSwitch

 This tutorial is about Open Virtual Switch.
-Today we will be creating a OVS switch, virtual interfaces and attach two hosts(linux namespaces) to the switch.
+Today we will be creating a Open VSwitch, virtual interfaces and attach two hosts(linux namespaces) to the switch.
 Then we will tests the connections.

 ![ALT TEXT](https://github.com/SNL-UCSB/cs-176b-tutorials-spring23/blob/main/tutorial1/image.png?raw=true)